Common envelope: Observational manifestations

 Several events that resemble the description above have been observed in past.
 These events are called luminous red novae (LRNe).
-They are subset of a broader class of events called intermediate-luminosity red transients (ILRTs).
+They are a subset of a broader class of events called intermediate-luminosity red transients (ILRTs).
 They have relatively slow expansion velocities of 200–1000 km/s and total radiated energies are 1038 to 1040 J.

 The possible CEEs that have been observed so far include: